-Each year, the global Bristol Myers Squibb workforce comes together to demonstrate its long-standing commitment to cancer research through the Coast 2 Coast 4 Cancer (United States), Country 2 Country 4 Cancer (Europe) and Continent 2 Continent 4 Cancer (Japan and Latin America) bike rides – collectively known as C2C4C.
+For 10 years, the global Bristol Myers Squibb workforce has come together to demonstrate its long-standing commitment to cancer research through the Country 2 Country 4 Cancer (Europe), Coast 2 Coast 4 Cancer (United States), and Continent 2 Continent 4 Cancer (Japan and Latin America) bike rides – collectively known as C2C4C.
 The tradition began in 2014 when a group of Oncology employees in the United States (U.S.) were compelled to do more for those impacted by cancer.
-Those efforts expanded to Europe in 2016 followed by Japan in 2021.
-And now for the first time ever, C2C4C is headed to Latin America in 2022.
+Those efforts expanded to Europe in 2016, Japan in 2021 and Latin America in 2022.

 The Company’s commitment is deeply rooted in its patient-centric culture and goes beyond day-to-day job responsibilities.
-In the U.S., across Europe, in Japan and in Latin America, hundreds of employees volunteer their time to train, fundraise and participate in these epic bike rides where their miles make more memories for cancer patients and their loved ones.
-For our employee riders, their motivation to participate and advance cancer research is personal.
+In the U.S., across Europe, in Japan and in Latin America, the ride includes hundreds of employees representing more than 30 nations, who volunteer their time to train, fundraise and participate in these epic bike rides where their miles make more memories for cancer patients and their loved ones.
+For a decade, our employee riders’ motivation to participate and advance cancer research has been personal.
 Some are riding in honor of those who have lost their lives from cancer or are currently battling the disease.
-Since its inception, the rides have raised approximately $12.1 million for cancer research worldwide.
+All are cycling for patients.
+Since its inception, more than $14 million has been donated to advance cancer research worldwide.

 The V Foundation is a 501(c)(3) charitable organization dedicated to funding game-changing research and all-star scientists to accelerate Victory Over Cancer® and save lives.
-ESPN and the late Jim Valvano, legendary North Carolina State University basketball coach and ESPN commentator, founded the organization shortly before Jim succumbed to cancer in 1993.
+ESPN and the late Jim Valvano, legendary North Carolina State University basketball coach and ESPN commentator, founded the organization shortly before Jim died of cancer in 1993.

 The V Foundation funds game-changing research and all-star scientists to accelerate Victory Over Cancer® and save lives.
 Its world-class Scientific Advisory Committee, comprised of leading researchers and physicians from prominent cancer centers and universities, supervises the grant-making process to ensure proposals meet the highest standards of scientific merit and the best scientists are funded nationwide.